 Digital installation artist, Aoife Dunne, creates large-scale immersive environments, fusing sculpture, video, sound, performance, technology, and costume.
 What bridges all of her multimodal works together is her interest in digital and material culture, illustrating continual references to the surreal and hyper-real.
 With a language that is rooted in post-pop and post-internet, Dunne’s work submerges audiences into phantasmagorical, detail-driven virtual and physical worlds.

-Dunne’s multi-hyphenate background working in dance, performance, fashion, and musical composition has greatly influenced her dimensional and diverse approach to create large-scale experiential work.
-As a designer of experiences Dunne best known for her inimitable aesthetic, distinctive practice, and site-specific colourfully chaotic work.
+Dunne’s multi-hyphenate background working in dance, performance, fashion, and musical composition has greatly influenced her diverse approach to creating large-scale experiential work.
+As a designer of experiences, Dunne is best known for her inimitable aesthetic, distinctive practice, and site-specific, colourfully chaotic work.

 Please note this is archive content and may not display optimally.

 Welcome to IMMA.
 Our website may not work correctly in your browser.
 We only support IE 10+ (PC only), Chrome 60+, Firefox 55+, Safari (9+ Mac / 5+ PC).